 To complete this option, students must select articles from a list of acceptable journals, which are listed on this page and available through the GW Libraries website.
 The student then writes a two-page paper summarizing each article.

-Reports should be turned in to front desk staff in the Psychology Department building.
+Reports should be turned in to front desk staff in the Psychological and Brain Sciences Department building.
 If staff have not date-stamped the report, it will not be counted.
 Students should ask one of the staff members for the stamp and for a paper receipt.